The summer heat is scorching San Antonio, and with it comes a wide range of health risks to both humans and animals.

 Those most at risk during the extreme heat are adults over 65, kids, and pets.
 So check on elderly relatives, friends and neighbors to ensure they are keeping cool too.

-For pets that are usually outside, leave them plenty of fresh water—add ice if possible—and ensure they have well-ventilated shelter away from the heat.
+For pets that are usually outside, leave them plenty of fresh water — add ice if possible — and ensure they have well-ventilated shelter away from the heat.
 Keep in mind that the usual doghouse can be dangerous in the summertime.

 How do I know if older adults or kids are in trouble?

-NPR explained that "warning signs of heat exhaustion include fatigue, extreme thirst, nausea, headache, shortness of breath, rapid breathing, muscle cramping and just a general sense of lightheadedness.
+NPR explains that "warning signs of heat exhaustion include fatigue, extreme thirst, nausea, headache, shortness of breath, rapid breathing, muscle cramping and just a general sense of lightheadedness.
 The warning signs for heatstroke ... include all the above but also confusion, vomiting, seizures, cardiovascular collapse or passing out and a lack of sweating."

-If an older adult or child exhibits any of these signs, cool the child rapidly with cool water— not an ice bath—and call 911 immediately.
+If an older adult or child exhibits any of these signs, cool the child rapidly with cool water — NOT an ice bath — and call 911 immediately.

 Also, people who take drugs for blood pressure issues may also be at risk for heat related illnesses, so keep an eye on them too.